linea-analytics/linea-analytics-website-prod/articles/fin-mar/article.md

 Finance says our monthly run rate has gone from £1m per month to £1.1m per month.
 With gross profit flat at £500k (we’ll take that\!\!).

 This common discrepancy, often leading to mistrust and frustration, highlights a fundamental flaw in relying solely on platform-reported metrics.
 At Linea Analytics, we understand this problem intimately.
-Our expertise in Marketing Mix Modeling (MMM) and incremental measurement is designed to bridge this gap, providing a single source of truth that both marketing and finance can trust.
+Our expertise in Marketing Mix Modelling (MMM) and incremental measurement is designed to bridge this gap, providing a single source of truth that both marketing and finance can trust.

 So, why do these discrepancies persist?